Did Yuzuru Hanyu Attempt (Again) A Quad Axel? History Maker Sets New Record

 Shoma: (hesitates, and guiltily) yes…it was my first time executing it.
 I was just playing around, so please don’t think much of it.

 So the case is finally closed and no, Yuzuru Hanyu did not attempt a 4A at the exhibition gala.
-He might attempt it again in future, however, and we’ll be keeping our fingers crossed for this history maker.
+He might attempt it again in the future, however, and we’ll be keeping our fingers crossed for this history maker.
 Because if there’s anyone that’s closest to landing that legendary quadruple axel, it must be Yuzuru Hanyu.